CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

-Following the right variables is crucial with using non-pressurized baskets: for example, if your coffee grounds are too coarse, your espresso will extract too quickly resulting in espresso that lacks depth in flavor, if your grinds are too fine, your espresso will extract too slowly resulting in bitter-tasting espresso.
+Following the right variables is crucial with using non-pressurized baskets: for example, if your coffee grounds are too coarse, your espresso will extract too quickly resulting in espresso that lacks depth in flavor, but if your grinds are too fine, your espresso will extract too slowly and result in a bitter taste.

 Be sure to find the right balance between the different variables to ensure your espresso is just right.
 A great example of one of our most popular non-pressurized baskets is the Baristapro baskets.
 Baristapro baskets come in a wide range of sizes, coatings and more to accommodate your brewing style.
-Some even have exterior Nanotech coating to protect the basket against corrosion, to boost longevity, and repels grind, making for easy cleanup with a non-scratching cloth.
+Some even have exterior Nanotech coating to protect the basket against corrosion, to boost longevity, and repel grinds, which makes for easy cleanup with a non-scratching cloth.

 We hope this guide provided you with everything you need to know about pressurized and non-pressurized filter baskets.
 If you need any assistance on choosing the best basket for your needs, hop on the phone with our in-house experts, we’d be happy to help you along your espresso journey.